 The bay is located just 10 miles east of Honolulu and was created from a collapsed volcano crater.

-Because there are no hotels or other buildings trying to gain your attention, the beauty of Oahu island is extremely raw and otherworldly here.
+Because no hotels or other buildings are trying to gain your attention, the beauty of Oahu island is extremely raw and otherworldly here.

 The area only has two lifeguard posts, a shop that rents snorkeling equipment, and a café built on a hillside above the beach that sells refreshments.